 No, I’m afraid that all the denials and defenses put up by Anthroposophists do not withstand scrutiny.
 The opinions of outsiders who have studied Anthroposophy carefully cannot be brushed aside on the excuse that we do not possess the needed background, the needed psychic powers, the needed attitudes, the needed depth of comprehension.
 We can understand Anthroposophy well enough, and at least some of us may come to the opinion — which merits consideration, at least — that Anthroposophy is erroneous on many counts — perhaps, indeed, on nearly all counts.

 We skeptical outsiders may also come to a secondary conclusion, or call it a suspicion.
 Steiner protested too much.
 He gave multiple reasons why his views should not be challenged.
 He said over and over, in various ways, that the only people who can understand him are the people who agree with him; all the rest of us should hold our tongues, we simply don’t understand, indeed we cannot possibly understand.
 But aren’t Steiner’s protestations precisely what one would expect from a dissembler?
 Someone who wishes to seem mysterious and wise, and who wants to avoid being pinned down and thus found out, would use precisely the tactics Steiner employed.
-Steiner's statements certainly are different from any that a true scientist or investigator — which is what he claimed to be — would ever make.
+Steiner's statements certainly are different from any that a true scientist — which is what he claimed to be — would ever make.
 Imagine Einstein, for instance, making Steiner-like stipulations: No one can understand the General Theory of Relativity unless he approaches it with an attitude of devotion, having been admitted to the inner circle of “mystery” physicists who possess certain occult secrets (and perhaps a secret handshake).
 This is not the way science works.
 It is not the way intelligence works.
 It is not the way the search for truth works.

 — Roger Rawlings